 Your Skin Type

 The first major factor affecting your risk for skin cancer is your skin type.
-According to the scientific classification known as Fitzpatrick skin typing, there are six types of skin ranging from very fair (type 1) to very dark (type 6).
+According to the scientific classification known as Fitzpatrick skin typing, there are six types of skin ranging from very light (type 1) to very dark (type 6).
 The system classifies skin based on the amount of melanin (skin pigment) a person has, and their skin’s reaction to sun exposure.
 People with skin types 1 and 2 face the highest risk of developing skin cancer, while those with skin types 5 and 6 are at the lowest risk.
 You can visit SkinCancer.org/quiz to find out your skin type.

 Other physical attributes associated with a lack of melanin can contribute to your risk of skin cancer as well — those with red hair, light eyes and freckles also face higher chances of developing the disease.